21 Brazil scientists snub medals in row with Bolsonaro

 The president long touted chloroquine as a treatment for COVID-19 despite evidence it was ineffective, and flouted health experts' advice on face masks and stay-at-home measures to contain the pandemic.

-"That was the greatest honor of all," she told AFP, criticizing the Bolsonaro government's attitude toward science.
+"That was the greatest honour of all," she told AFP, criticising the Bolsonaro government's attitude towards science.

 "There have been heavy cuts to funding for science in Brazil, a total disregard for statements based on scientific evidence, little value attributed to science," she said.